 - schools in Lewisham, providing:

+School entry health assessments, vision & hearing screening and weight & height checks

+- checks

+Care plan support for children entering school with health care needs longoing support to the child and school is provided by the Children's Community Nursing

+- .
+School-age immunisations in line with the

+- NHS England programme

+Weight management and education

+programme, in partnership with MyTime

+- 5-12yrs in years 1-7

-School entry health assessments, vision & hearing screening and weight & height - Care plan support for children entering school with health care needs (angoing support to the child and school is provided by the Children's Community Nursing - NHS England programme Weight management and education programme, in partnership with MyTime Active - Support for home schooled children aged - Support for home schooled children aged 5-12yrs in years 1.7 Safeguarding support for all school-aged children with a comprehensive service to support children and families where there is a child subject to a CIN or child. protection plan
+- 5-12yrs in years 1-7

+Safeguarding support for all school-aged children with a comprehensive service to support children and families where there is a child subject to a CIN or child protection and comprehensive services. protection plan